dlhogan97/CEWA-599/README.md

-CEWA599
+# cuahsi_vu

-Used for Snow Modeling CUAHSI module 2021
+SUMMA and pysumma setups and notebook for the CUAHSI Virtual University snow modeling course